Elysium1436/obsidian-vault/Notes/Knowledge Bank/STEM/Computer Science/Obsidian markdown tutorial.md

 # Obsidian related stuff

-Press \[ two times, then write something, you'll see a menu pop up. [[Angela Broccoli]] Thats how you link a document inside obsidian
+Press \[ two times, then write something, you'll see a menu pop up. [[Angela Broccoli|No she's not a boccoli im joking]] Thats how you link a document inside obsidian

+# alskdjfalgjlg
+	akjflkajsgljagssalkgjlfh
+	slfdashlkdgjghkfdhgsg